metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_service_descriptor_v1alpha1_manifest.md

 Required:

-- `service_kind` (String) Describes the type of database service provided by the external service.For example, 'mysql', 'redis', 'mongodb'.This field categorizes databases by their functionality, protocol and compatibility, facilitating appropriateservice integration based on their unique capabilities.This field is case-insensitive.It also supports abbreviations for some well-known databases:- 'pg', 'pgsql', 'postgres', 'postgresql': PostgreSQL service- 'zk', 'zookeeper': ZooKeeper service- 'es', 'elasticsearch': Elasticsearch service- 'mongo', 'mongodb': MongoDB service- 'ch', 'clickhouse': ClickHouse service
+- `service_kind` (String) Describes the type of database service provided by the external service.
+For example, 'mysql', 'redis', 'mongodb'.
+This field categorizes databases by their functionality, protocol and compatibility, facilitating appropriate service integration based on their unique capabilities.
+This field is case-insensitive.
+It also supports abbreviations for some well-known databases: - 'pg', 'pgsql', 'postgres', 'postgresql': PostgreSQL service - 'zk', 'zookeeper': ZooKeeper service - 'es', 'elasticsearch': Elasticsearch service - 'mongo', 'mongodb': MongoDB service - 'ch', 'clickhouse': ClickHouse service
-- `service_version` (String) Describes the version of the service provided by the external service.This is crucial for ensuring compatibility between different components of the system,as different versions of a service may have varying features.
+- `service_version` (String) Describes the version of the service provided by the external service.
+This is crucial for ensuring compatibility between different components of the system, as different versions of a service may have varying features.

 Optional:

 - `auth` (Attributes) Specifies the authentication credentials required for accessing an external service. (see [below for nested schema](#nestedatt--spec--auth))
-- `endpoint` (Attributes) Specifies the endpoint of the external service.If the service is exposed via a cluster, the endpoint will be provided in the format of 'host:port'. (see [below for nested schema](#nestedatt--spec--endpoint))
+- `endpoint` (Attributes) Specifies the endpoint of the external service.
+If the service is exposed via a cluster, the endpoint will be provided in the format of 'host:port'. (see [below for nested schema](#nestedatt--spec--endpoint))
 - `host` (Attributes) Specifies the service or IP address of the external service. (see [below for nested schema](#nestedatt--spec--host))
 - `port` (Attributes) Specifies the port of the external service. (see [below for nested schema](#nestedatt--spec--port))